matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 man can ever cross the same river twice."
 Because what is a river?
 I mean, we love this idea of objects; like there is this thing that changes.
 There is no river.
 There is water there at one point in time.
-And another point in time, there is other water there.
-River;
+And at another point in time, there is other water there.
-river is all in here [the mind].
-OK?
+River; river is all in here [the mind].

 [Time 0:20:27]